Panfactum/stack/packages/infrastructure/kube_redis_sentinel/README.md

 # Redis with Sentinel

+import MarkdownAlert from "@/components/markdown/MarkdownAlert";

 This module deploys a highly-available set of [Redis](https://redis.io/docs/) nodes.

 This is deployed in a single master, many replica configuration.
 Failover is handled by [Redis Sentinel](https://redis.io/docs/management/sentinel/) which is also deployed by this module.

+## Usage

-## Persistence
+### Persistence

 Redis provides two mechanisms for persistence:
 [AOF and RDB](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).
 This module uses RDB by default (tuned via `redis_save`).

-Using AOF concurrently with RDB negates the ability to do [partial resynchronizations after restarts and failovers](https://redis.io/docs/latest/operate/oss_and_stack/management/replication/#partial-sync-after-restarts-and-failovers).
-Instead, a copy of the database must be transferred from the current master to new replicas.
+Using AOF (whether independently or concurrently with RDB) negates the ability to do [partial resynchronizations after restarts and failovers](https://redis.io/docs/latest/operate/oss_and_stack/management/replication/#partial-sync-after-restarts-and-failovers).
+Instead, a copy of the database must be transferred from the current master to restarted or new replicas.
 This greatly increases the time-to-recover as well as incurs a high network cost.
 In fact, there is arguably no benefit to AOF-based persistence at all with our replicated architecture as new Redis nodes will always pull their data from the running master, not from their local AOF.
 The only benefit would be if _all_ Redis nodes simultaneously failed with